 After cutting expenses from your budget, if you still can’t pay some of your bills, look for other ways to earn some extra cash.
 With advancements in the level of technology, there are many things that you can do and even make money from the comfort of your home.
 These include web design, freelance writing, internet marketing, starting a blog and more.

-Develop a culture of saving for big purchases
+Develop a Habit of saving for big purchases

 Instead of approaching a financial institution in which you have to borrow money for a big purchase, you should just make interest-free deposits into your savings account.
 Save until you accumulate the full amount and then make a debt free purchase.
 An added advantage is that you will be forced to consider your purchase over an extended period before you can make your final purchase decision.
 This extra time will help you make an informed, sober decision.